Mammograms in Caldwell, Idaho

 The short answer is yes, although it’s uncommon.
 It’s not recommended that men participate in screening mammography, but self-breast exams are appropriate for both males and females.
 Some risk factors for males include family history, inherited gene mutations, liver disease and radiation exposure of the chest.

-Free breast cancer screening program
+Free cancer screening program

 Eligibility for a free mammogram